Dive planning: Choice of equipment

-A recreational diver may expect many of these items to be arranged by the service provider (the dive boat operator, shop, or school providing thansport to the dive site and organising the dive).
+A recreational diver may expect many of these items to be arranged by the service provider (the dive boat operator, shop, or school providing the transport to the dive site and organising the dive).
+Technical diving is less constrained by legislation than professional diving, but risk analysis may indicate similar equipment to be necessary or desirable for a specific dive.

 Decompression planning

 Decompression is planned based on the intended dive profile, the chosen gas mixtures, and the chosen decompression tables or algorithms.

 There are two basic approaches to decompression for surface oriented dives, and one for saturation diving.